 Noise is highly related to nervous system sensitivity, and people who are very sensitive to noise also tend to be very sensitive to light, commotion, lots of people, stress, pain, caffeine, emotions, etc., etc.

 - How important is silence to you?

 Watch Out For Personal Loudness

-It’s often an easy give away for people who are used to scream to be heard above their background noises 🙂
+It’s often an easy giveaway for people who are used to screaming to be heard above their background noises 🙂

 5. Beware of Love & Attraction

 I used to be quite open and liberal about the sexual orientation of my flatmates.